bradleypallen/inference-article/outline.md

 * _CLIPS Manual_
 * _IAAI Proceedings_
 * _Nii/Fiegenbaum/McCorduck books (The Fifth Generation, The Rise of the Expert Company, etc.) and other materials_
-* _Discussions with and materials from Inference alumni, especially that pertains to the financial performance, structure, and owenership of the company_
+* _Discussions with and materials from Inference alumni, especially that pertains to the financial performance, structure, and ownership of the company_
 * _Business media (Forbes, NYT, etc.)_